-This page contains the details of a project being undertaken by David Fry who is building a modern version of the Microtan 65 system.
+This page contains the details of a project being undertaken by David Fry and me to build a modern version of the Microtan 65 system.
 Many of the items developed are available for purchase at the shop here.
 A suitable starter project is described here.

 The PCBs are being developed using KiCad (kicad-pcb.org).
 The KiCad project files have been archived in the ZIP files in the relevant sections below and include the Gerber files for PCB production.
+Index

 Bare MT65-R CPU v1.0b PCBs are available for sale in the Shop

 Note: The FORTH programs require Rev2 code for its 'Words' to be displayed correctly.
 This is because the 6502 code stores Words with the 8th bit of the last character set to denote the end of the word.

 Note: TUGBUG cannot be used with a MT65-R CPU board in Single Board configuration (ie with the 3 links closed and no TANEX).
 Explanation here

 This is a modern replacement for Tangerine's Tanex card.
 It is fully compatible with the original and has the following specification:

 Note: UART 6551 may be substituted with 65C51 in PCB versions 1.0b and above.